 Getting correct, timely and useful information is necessary for anyone looking for a home mortgage loan.
 Mortgages are a complex and complicated financial transaction involving large sums of money.
 Anyone who has ever shopped for a mortgage loan realizes that it takes time and preparation to get a loan.

 The way mortgage lenders and brokers disclose information makes a big difference in how you understand the terms, risks, and costs of your mortgage offers.
-The Consumer Financial Protection Bureau (CFPB) is near the end of a long process to get you better information and clearer mortgage disclosure forms.
+The Consumer Financial Protection Bureau (CFPB) is near the end of a long process to get you better information and more transparent mortgage disclosure forms.

 To help you find the best mortgage loan for your financial situation, learn about proposed mortgage disclosure rules, including:

 - CFPB: Mortgage Disclosure — Improving the System